-In the wake of all the economic carnage unleashed by COVID-19, many companies have cut jobs and benefits such as the company match on 401(k) retirement plans.
+In the wake of all the economic carnage unleashed by COVID-19, many companies have cut not only jobs but also benefits such as the company match on 401(k) retirement plans.
 Even if you’re employed, you may still have to deal with reduced benefits for a while, as companies regain their financial footing.

 “With more employers suspending retirement benefits and company matches, consumers are facing greater financial responsibility for how to save for the future and act in their own best interests,” says Pam Krueger, CEO of Wealthramp in the San Francisco area.